 Step 2: Gather your supplies

-Step 3: Perform a spot-test before cleaning
+Step 3: Perform a spot test before cleaning

 Step 4: Get started cleaning

-Step #5: Care for your leather backpack
+Step #5 – Care for your leather backpack

-Never Wash a Backpack in the Washing Machine
+Never wash a backpack in the washer

 Never Iron your Backpack